Best Travel Cards: Complete Guide

 - Most Flexible: Capital One cards (no blackout dates)

 Traditional cards often charge 2-3% on foreign purchases.
-The best travel cards eliminate these fees, saving you money on every international transaction.
+The best payment solutions eliminate these fees, saving you money on every international transaction.

 ATM Withdrawal Fees